ankitects/anki-manual/src/studying.md

 will be buried.

 Also note that a card cannot be buried and suspended at the same time.
-Suspending a buried card will unbury it whereas burying a suspended card does not work in Anki.
+Suspending a buried card will unbury it.
+Suspended cards can't be buried.

 ## Keyboard Shortcuts